 Keep in mind that you may be subject to other income taxes if your home isn’t negatively geared.
 If you plan to rent out your holiday house when you’re not using it, you’ll also have to pay tax on any income earned, although you may be able to claim deductions for expenses.

 If your holiday home is also an investment, it means that some of the running costs (such as interest on a home loan and maintenance) may be tax deductible.
 However, it’s important to be aware of the ATO’s restrictions around this.
-Read more about holiday home tax deductions.
+Comparing home loans for your investment property will allow you to explore a variety of financing options suited to your personal situation.

 Styling your holiday home